carp-lang/Carp/README.md

 To build this example, load the 'glfw_test.lisp' file and then execute ```(bake-gl-exe)```.

 ## The Compiler
-Carp is very tightly integrated with it's compiler which itself is written in a dynamic version of Carp (which in turn is implemented in C).
+The Carp language is very tightly integrated with it's compiler which itself is written in a dynamic version of Carp (which in turn is implemented in C).
 To work on a Carp program you run ```carp``` which starts the REPL.
 Everything you want to do to your program can be controlled from here.

 For example, to compile a function named 'fib' you enter the following:
 ```clojure